-Instead, it’s important see fear and worries as opportunities to hitch up with God—a need to be courageous points us to a need for God!
+Instead, it’s important to see fear and worries as opportunities to hitch up with God—a need to be courageous points us to a need for God!
 We need to learn how to have courage by leaning on the Strong Rock.

 - Saddle up and turn to God.
 If there were never any challenges, you wouldn’t need God as much, would you?
 And you wouldn’t discover how to be courageous.
 Turn to Him.

-- See fear as a opportunity.
-When we are scared we’re more willing pray and ask God to take us out of the situation.
+- See fear as an opportunity.
+When we are scared we’re more willing to pray and ask God to take us out of the situation.
 Use your challenges and fears as an opportunity for growth and trust.

 - Search your heart.
 We pray for a straight and easy path.
 We want Jesus to fix our situations, but we often don’t want Him to deal with our own hearts—our sins and fears—that we haven’t surrendered to Him.
 Search your heart and ask, “What is causing me not to trust You completely, Jesus?”